digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/domains/fabric.rst

 The Canton-on-Fabric integration runs a Canton domain where events are sequenced using the `Hyperledger Fabric <https://hyperledger-fabric.readthedocs.io/en/latest/whatis.html>`_ ledger.

 Tutorial
 --------

 To run the demo Canton Fabric deployment, you will need access to the following:

-- a Daml Enterprise release for access to the example files and the Canton binary
+- to a Daml Enterprise with drivers release for access to the example files and the Canton binary
 - :ref:`Canton Enterprise docker repository <docker-instructions>` access, in order to obtain the Canton docker image

 Also make sure to have docker and docker-compose installed.